aliozhavala/aliozhavala/README.md

 - Hi, I’m @aliozhavala
-- Robert College'22 ~ Bilkent University CS Senior
+- Robert College'22 ~ Bilkent University CS
-- Contact info: ali.ozhavala@ug.bilkent.edu.tr
+- Contact info: aliozhavala05@gmail.com

 <!---
 aliozhavala/aliozhavala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.